 In a perfect world, market participants would be able to trade claims contingent on all conceivable eventualities, including a novel coronavirus pandemic.
 Through trade in such contingent claims, companies and individuals less exposed to pandemic risk would be able to sell insurance to businesses more exposed to such risk.
 In theory, the outcome of such trade would be an efficient allocation of the risk.
 Had such trade occurred, governments would not presently have a problem to solve, as COVID-19 losses would have been more evenly distributed.
-It is important to emphasize that COVID-19 losses are the inevitable, unavoidable consequence of parts of the economy being shut down for a considerable length of time.
+It is important to emphasize that COVID-19 losses are the inevitable consequence of parts of the economy being shut down for a considerable length of time.
 All that a well-functioning capital market can do is to allocate the aggregate loss more evenly, to each company according to its exposure to the pandemic.
 (Needless to say, some companies - Zoom is an extreme example20 - have reaped big gains from the pandemic; in a perfect world, Zoom could have absorbed, at a premium, some of the losses of the more exposed industries.)
-We refer to that hypothetical benchmark distribution as the 'unavoidable minimum' loss.
-As it is, in the absence of such trade, governments must confront a disproportionate concentration of losses in certain sectors of the economy, which amplifies the effect of the pandemic over and above that which would have been implied had the risk been insured and properly allocated against ex ante.
-All that the government can do in such circumstances is to use transfers in order to bring the economy as close as possible to the hypothetical unavoidable minimum.
+We refer to that hypothetical benchmark distribution as the 'unavoidable minimum' loss; it could also be termed the 'best worst outcome'.
+As it is, in the absence of such trade, governments must confront a disproportionate concentration of losses in certain sectors of the economy, which amplifies the effect of the pandemic over and above that which would have been implied had the risk been insured against ex ante.
+All that the government can do in such circumstances is to use transfers to bring the economy as close as possible to the hypothetical unavoidable minimum.

-The root cause of the amplification effect is the non-linear relationship between a business owner's net worth and the value of her company, which implies that extreme equity losses cannot be netted out against equivalent equity gains in another sector.
-As we explain below, this is because the unavoidable losses can push the business into financial distress, and this distress is costly.
-Thus, a company owner who suffers a lost revenue of 100 during the pandemic shutdown, is likely to be driven into financial distress and, as a result, see his post-shutdown cash flow drop by an additional Δ >0, so that the total economic damage to himself is $100+\Delta$.
-Crucially, an owner who had a windfall of 100 is likely to experience a much smaller increase in future cash flow - or even no change to future cash flow.
-As a result, losses and windfall (over and above the unavoidable minimum) do not net out to zero.
-Or, to put it differently, the total amount of economic value that is destroyed by this amplification effect is higher the more disproportionate the distribution of equity losses across sectors.
-In addition, there is the obvious distributional problem that the pandemic pain will be borne unevenly (or
+The root cause of the amplification effect is the non-linear relationship between a business owner's net worth, or equity, and the value of her company, which implies that extreme equity losses in one set of circumstances cannot be netted out against equivalent equity gains in other circumstances.
+This is because losses can push the business into financial distress, and this distress is costly.
+Thus, a company owner who suffers a lost revenue of 100 during the pandemic shutdown, is likely to be driven into financial distress and, as a result, see his post-shutdown cash flow drop by an additional $\Delta > 0$, so that the total economic damage to himself is $100+\Delta$.
+Crucially, an owner who had a windfall of 100 is likely to experience a much smaller increase in future cash flow - or even no change to future cash flow at all.
+As a result, equal-probability losses and windfall do not net out to zero.
+Or, to put it differently, the total expected amount of economic value that is destroyed by this amplification effect is higher the more disproportionate the distribution of equity losses across sectors.
+In addition, there is the obvious distributional problem that the pandemic pain will be borne unevenly (or 'unfairly') by individuals in society, with those in the sectors most affected by the shutdown bearing the losses as well as the amplification of these losses where financial distress ensues.